kalimist123/Simple-Pseudo/README.md

 * Psuedonymise strings using Blake2 hashing https://blake2.net/
 * Expects 'identifier' column in an excel to pseudonymise to DIGEST
 * Deletes 'identifier' on save
-* Requires salt string to be provided from text file
+* Requires cert or pem file to generate a salt for pseudo hash